7sedam7/krafna/README.md

 ## Performance

-Some people have said that they'd prefer if frontmatter info would be stored in a db for performance reasons. (like caching) I did some benchmarking, and on base Mac mini M4, Krafna can query ~2500 files within ~100ms.
+Some people have said that they'd prefer if frontmatter info would be stored in some kind of database for performance reasons.
+I did some benchmarking, and on base Mac mini M4, Krafna can query ~2500 files within ~100ms.
-While fetching the files and parsing them takes about 97% of the time and I have ideas for optimisation, result that benchmarks show should be good enough so I'll rather focus on adding more features for now.
+While fetching the files and parsing them takes about 97% of the time and I have ideas for optimisation (cache parsed files, and on runs parse only the ones that were modified after cache creation), result that benchmarks show should be good enough so I'll rather focus on adding more features for now.

 Run benchmarks: (you can change the amount of files that will be generated in the bench/query_benchmark.rs)

 ``` bash
 cargo bench
 ```

 Run flamegraph: (i'd comment out rayon and change `par_iter` to `iter` to reduce the noise in the flamegraph)

 ``` bash
 cargo install flamegraph
 cargo flamegraph --root --bin krafna -- 'select file.name, tags from frontmatter_data("../krafna-bench/bench/") where "exampl" in tags'
 ```

 ## Installation